Vrush2806/Weight-Converter/README.md

 # Weight-Converter
-This is a weight converter GUI usung Python &amp; Tkinter.
+This is a weight converter GUI using Python & Tkinter.
 This weight converter converts kilograms to various metrics.